Go to the Students section

 You don't have to pay for tuition up front.
 The government provides loans to cover your full tuition charges.

 To apply for a tuition fee loan please contact Student Finance England.
-The application cycle for 2018/19 is open and we would encourage you to apply as soon as possible.
+The application cycle for 2018/19 opens in early 2019, and when open we would encourage you to apply as soon as possible.

 If you would prefer not to take out a tuition fee loan you do have the option of paying your tuition fees directly to the University.